cyatreya/Hough_Transform/README.md

 An issue with this algorithm is, that severel runs may may yield different results.
 This can be the case if many lines share pixels.
 If two lines cross, the fist line to be detected removes the common pixel (and a band around it) resulting in a gab in the other line.
 If many lines cross, then many pixels can miss in the last lines, and the votes in the accumulator may not reach the threshold.

+# Circle Detection

+Hough transform can be extended to detect circles of the equation r^2=(x−a)^2+(y−b)^2 in the parameter space, ρ=(a,b,r).
+Furthermore, it can be generalized to detect arbitrary shapes.

+The quality of result depends heavily on the quality of edges you can find, and also on how much prior knowledge you have about the size of the circle you want to detect.